soumyadipghorai/DSA-IITM/README.md

 ### PDSA - IIT Madras
 This repo contains all the lecture notes along with the graded assignments.
+All the lecture notes are stored inside the week folder and assignments are stored inside graded folder.